 All persons involved in data verification and claim approval must conform to the FAI Code of Ethics, evaluating the claim objectively according to the rules and procedures of the Code.
-As such, no one involved in ratifying a World or Continental record claim may have a special personal interest in the outcome of that claim, and OOs may not act for any record or badge attempt in which they have any financial interest or in which they are the pilot or passenger.
+As such, no one involved in a World or Continental record claim may have a special personal interest in the outcome of that claim, and OOs may not act for any record or badge attempt in which they have any financial interest or in which they are the pilot or passenger.

-Ownership of the glider shall not be considered "financial interest".
+Note: Ownership of the glider shall not be considered "financial interest".
 In essence, monetary or other substantial gain shall not depend on the successful certification of the claim by the OO or other individuals concerned.

-4.3 FLIGHT CONTROL and VERIFICATION
+4.3 FLIGHT CONTROL

 4.3.1 Pre-flight control actions If present at takeoff, an OO shall confirm pilot name(s) and the glider flown.
 If this is not possible, an OO shall seal each FR (or PR) to the glider.
-In either case, and for each FR or PR, an OO must perform the control actions required and, for motor gliders, that OO shall verify the means used to detect MoP use.
+In either case, and for each FR or PR, an OO must perform the control actions required and, for motor gliders, verify the means used to detect MoP use.

-References: FR approval documents and SC3C-7.3a; 2.2.6 & 2.4.7 for badges; 3.3 & 3.3.4 for records.
+Ref: FR approval documents and SC3C-7.3a; 2.2.6 & 2.4.7 for badges; 3.3 & 3.3.4 for records.

 - 4.3.2.
-Take-off and landing Use evidence independent of the device(s) to confirm the time and points of take-off and landing, pilot name(s), glider type and registration.
-For duration flights, 2.4.1 may apply.
-If the landing was not witnessed, complete a landing certificate per 4.4.2e. - 4.3.3 Post-flight control actions For each FR (or PR), an OO shall inspect any seals applied before take-off, perform or supervise data transfer, check the security of each file using the appropriate validation program, and confirm continuity of flight.
-Complete evaluation, and claim submission shall be performed by that OO or another qualified person who shall submit: - The original data on the memory device.
-This must include the .igc file, and the device file in its original format (if different) as transferred from each device as soon as possible after landing. - The appropriate claim form(s), including OO's evidence that any manually recorded times and locations for the flight correspond to the equivalent FR/PR data. - 4.3.4 Data analysis A person who has been approved by the controlling NAC but not on the claimed flight shall perform data analysis as follows: - a.
+Take-off and landing Use evidence independent of the device(s) to confirm the time and location of the take-off, pilot name(s), glider type, and unique identification.
+For Silver/Gold duration flights being controlled by the continual attention of an OO, landing time is also required (see 4.4.2d certificate). - 4.3.3 Post-flight control actions For each FR (or PR), an OO shall inspect any seals applied before take-off and perform or supervise data transfer.
+Claim submission shall be performed by that OO or another qualified person who shall submit: - The original data on the memory device.
+This must include the .igc file, and the device file in its original format (if different) as transferred from each device as soon as possible after landing.
+The claim shall include a copy of the calibration certificate for each .igc file submitted for analysis. - The appropriate claim form(s), including OO's evidence that any manually recorded times and locations for the flight correspond to the equivalent FR/PR data. - 4.3.4 Data analyst A person approved by the NAC shall perform data analysis as follows: - a.
+The .igc file(s) for the claimed flight(s) must be the one(s) originally transferred from the FR or PR.
+The .igc file from any recording device that does not have a sufficient approval level for the claim being made shall be disregarded when performing the data analysis.
+Confirm the security of each file using the appropriate validation program and verify continuity of flight. - b.
 Achieved way point fixes shall be determined from the FR or PR evidence, as applicable.
-When multiple devices are used and discrepancies exist, 4.3.6 shall apply.
+When multiple devices are used and discrepancies exist, 4.3.5 shall apply.
 Any measurement or calculation inaccuracy related to the flight data is to be interpreted to the maximum disadvantage of the pilot.
-Analysis guidance is given in SC3C-10. - b.
-When absolute altitude is to be determined for a record claim, pressure altitudes must be corrected for both instrument error and non-standard atmospheric pressure.
-Guidance is given in SC3C-3.5 and 3.6.
+Analysis guidance is given in SC3C-10. - c.
+For badge and distance record claims the pressure altitude shall be corrected for instrument error by applying the calibration data as appropriate.
+When absolute altitude is to be determined for a record claim, pressure altitudes must also be corrected for non-standard atmospheric pressure.
+Guidance is given in SC3C 3.5 and 3.6.